uo-datasci-specialization/c3-fp-2022/content/assignments/index.markdown

 or two free-response questions asking you to rewrite code and/or identify bugs in some provided code.

 The quiz must be completed independently and is posted [here](https://canvas.uoregon.edu/courses/200937/quizzes/255531).
+It will only be available to take, however, during the window in class.
+If you need to be absent during this time, please just let me know and I'll arrange for you to take it another time.

 ### Take-home